Kubectl-AI: Enhance Kubernetes Management with AI

 Usage

-in two main modes: using cloud-hosted LLMs (Gemini by default) or local models (Ollama/llama.cpp).
+Once installed, you can run kubectl-ai in two main modes: using cloud-hosted LLMs (Gemini by default) or local models (Ollama/llama.cpp).

 Using Gemini (Default)